Tanmay710-rgb/Cubiko/README.md

 This is a single-player 3D game featuring a box character under the player's control, set against a backdrop of numerous box obstacles scattered across an endless plane.
 The objective is to navigate the character through these obstacles.

-Enhancing your engagement are supplementary features, including a real-time scoreboard to monitor your progress and a versatile Play/Pause button
+To enhance the engagement supplementary features, including a real-time scoreboard to monitor your progress and a versatile Play/Pause button are added.

 ## Playing Criteria
 -> If the player falls off the plane or collides with any obstacle before reaching the finish line, level instantly restarts.